 The Lauralynn foundation helps children with life-limiting conditions, providing palliative care and support for their families.

 The charity’s holistic approach supports the whole family and allows parents to be ‘Mum and Dad’ rather than full time carers.

 The charity provides life-changing supports to children right up to the age of 18 as well as residential care for young adults with intellectual and physical disabilities.

 There are many ways to help out at LauraLynn and you can find out more here.

-Barretstown offers free, specially designed camps and programmes for children and their families living with a serious illness - supported behind the scenes by 24 hour on site medical and nursing care.
+Barretstown offers free, specially designed camps and programmes for children living with a serious illness and their families - supported behind the scenes by 24 hour on-site medical and nursing care.

 The organisation helps children and their families deal with the emotional and physiological scares often left after months and years of treatment.

 Each year it costs €4.8m to run the programmes at Barretstown.